 How do I take care of my braids?

-To help keep your scalp healthy and maintain your braids, you will need to nurture them.
-Here are a few tips and product recommendations.
+To help keep your scalp healthy & maintain your braids, you will need to nurture them with hair products for braids.
+Here are a few tips & product recommendations.

-- Moisturize your scalp using water & the PATTERN’S Scalp Serum, Hydrating Mist, or Argan Oil to prevent irritation and keep your hair shiny and healthy.
+- Moisturize your scalp using water & the PATTERN’S Scalp Serum, Hydrating Mist, or Argan Oil to prevent irritation & keep your hair shiny & healthy.

-- Protect your hair at night by sleeping on a silk pillowcase and covering your braids with a scarf or bonnet to keep them hydrated and frizz-free.
+- Protect your hair at night by sleeping on a silk pillowcase & covering your braids with a scarf or satin cap to keep them hydrated & frizz-free.

-- Cleanse your braids by washing and conditioning at least every two weeks to prevent buildup that can ultimately contribute to hair damage.
+- Cleanse your braids by washing & conditioning at least every two weeks to prevent buildup that can ultimately contribute to hair damage.

 Should I get knotless or knot braids?

 Now, for the answer you really came here for.
 There is no right or wrong decision.
-It depends on your natural hair needs, how much time you want to spend getting your hair braided, which braid style you prefer, and your budget.
-If your scalp and edges are more fragile, then we recommend getting the tension-less knotless braids.
+It depends on your natural hair needs, how much time you want to spend getting your hair braided, which braid style you prefer, & your budget.
+If you have a sensitive scalp or your edges are more fragile, then we recommend getting the tension-less knotless braids.
 If you don’t have a lot of time or don’t want to spend too much money, knot braids will be your best bet.
-Some people prefer a sleeker look and lighter feel to their braids, while some like the classic knotted box braids.
+Some people prefer a sleeker look & lighter feel to their braids, while some like the classic knotted box braids.
 It’s all up to you, but we know you will look like magic whatever you decide.
 If you’re interested in taking the DIY route, check out this step-by-step tutorial on how to do box braids on yourself!